kaitshin/LowM_MainSequence/data/README.md

 ## Overview of Data

 There are three separate files provided with this data distribution:
- 1. Primary catalog data, `Shin2020_catalog_primary.tbl`
+ 1. Primary catalog data: `Shin2020_catalog_primary.tbl`
- 2. Broad-band photometric data, `Shin2020_catalog_photometry.tbl`
+ 2. Photometric data: `Shin2020_catalog_photometry.tbl`
- 3. Ancillary spectroscopic data, `Shin2020_catalog_spec.tbl`
+ 3. Ancillary spectroscopic data: `Shin2020_catalog_spec.tbl`

 ### Primary Catalog Data

-The primary catalog data (PCD) include galaxy identification information, narrow-band (NB) excess flux measurements, and properties (e.g., luminosity, SFRs) derived from these observables.
+The primary catalog data include galaxy identification information, narrow-band (NB) excess flux measurements, and properties (e.g., luminosity, SFRs) derived from these observables.
 It includes spectroscopic information, dust attenuation corrections based on spectroscopic measurements, and any corrections used to derive H-alpha measurements from NB measurements.

-The PCD is provided as an [Astropy](https://astropy.org) ASCII table (`fixed_width_two_line` format).
+The primary catalog is provided as an [Astropy](https://astropy.org) ASCII table (`fixed_width_two_line` format).

-The PCD table has 953 entries (galaxies) and contains 21 columns:
+This table has 953 entries (galaxies) and contains 21 columns:

 | No. | Column Name            | Description  |
 |----:|:-----------------------|:-------------|